kassko/data-mapper/README.md

 And you get a ResultBuilderFactory instance:

 If you work with a framework, normally, you can get a ResultBuilderFactory instance from a container.
-For example, with Symfony framework, we can use the [kassko/data-access-bundle](https://github.com/kassko/data-access-bundle) witch provides to the container a ResultBuilderFactory service.
+For example, with Symfony framework, we can use the [kassko/data-access-bundle](https://github.com/kassko/data-access-bundle) which provides to the container a ResultBuilderFactory service.

 If you have no integration of data-access, you can use the [kassko/data-access-builder](https://github.com/kassko/data-access-builder).
 It will help you to get a ResultBuilderFactory instance.